Fuerteventura: Economy

-Both Fuerteventura and Lanzarote would have been the main exporters of wheat and cereals to the central islands of the archipelago during the 16th, 17th and 18th centuries; Tenerife and Gran Canaria.
-However, this trade was of little benefit to the inhabitants of Lanzarote and Fuerteventura (because the landowners of the islands profited from this activity), leading to periods of famine, resulting in some of the population of the islands moving to Tenerife and Gran Canaria to try to improve their lives.
-Therefore, the island of Tenerife became the main focus of attraction for majoreros and lanzaroteños, hence the feeling of union that has always existed amongst these islands.
+During the 16th, 17th and 18th centuries, Fuerteventura and Lanzarote were the main exporters of wheat and cereals to the central islands of the archipelago: Tenerife and Gran Canaria.
+However, this trade was of little benefit to the inhabitants of Lanzarote and Fuerteventura, because the landowners of the islands profited from this activity.
+As such, periods of famine lead to some of the population of the islands moving to Tenerife and Gran Canaria to try to improve their lives.
+Therefore, the island of Tenerife became the main focus of attraction for majoreros and lanzaroteños, leading to the feeling of union that has always existed amongst these islands.

 The economy of Fuerteventura is mainly based on tourism.
 Primary tourist areas are located around the existing towns of Corralejo in the north and Morro Jable in Jandia, plus the purely tourist development of Caleta de Fuste, south of Puerto del Rosario.
 Other main industries are fishing and agriculture (cereals and vegetables).
 The famous Majorero cheese is locally made from the milk of the indigenous majorera goat.

 In 2009, Fuerteventura recorded the highest EU regional unemployment rate at a NUTS3 level, at 29.2 percent.

 Tourism

-The first tourist hotel was built in 1965 followed by the construction of Fuerteventura Airport at El Matorral, heralding the dawn of a new era for the island.
+The first tourist hotel was built in 1965, followed by the construction of Fuerteventura Airport at El Matorral, heralding the dawn of a new era for the island.
+As of 31 December 2005, there were a total of 117 hotel establishments and 58 non-hotel establishments on the island.
+One of the consequences of tourism has been the consequent increase in hospitality establishments, with 862 bars, 135 cafes and 482 restaurants registered on that same date.

 Fuerteventura, with its 3,000 sunshine hours a year, was placed firmly on the world stage as a major European holiday destination.
 While having fully developed tourist facilities, the island has not experienced the overdevelopment found on some other islands.
-Nonetheless, it remains a destination for predominantly but not exclusively European tourists.
+Nonetheless, it remains a destination for predominantly, but not exclusively, European tourists.

-The summer Trade Winds and winter swells of the Atlantic make this a year-round surfers' paradise, with more exposed areas on the north and west shores such as Corralejo and El Cotillo proving most popular.
+The summer Trade Winds and winter swells of the Atlantic make the island popular with surfers year-round, especially the more exposed areas on the north and west shores such as Corralejo and El Cotillo.
 Wind surfing takes places at locations around the island.
-Sailors, scuba divers and big-game fishermen are all drawn to these clear blue Atlantic waters where whales, dolphins, marlin and turtles are all common sights.
-With many hills present throughout the Island, hikers are also attracted to this Island.
+Sailors, scuba divers and big-game fishermen enjoy the island's whales, dolphins, marlin and turtles.
+Hikers are also attracted to the island's many hills.

 Sandy beaches are found in many locations.
 Western beaches, such as those around El Cotillo, can experience strong surf.
 The beaches adjoining the extensive sand dunes east of Corralejo are popular, as are the more protected extensive sandy shores of the Playa de Sotavento de Jandia on the southeastern coast between Costa Calma and the Morro Jable.
-Naked sun bathing and swimming are the norm almost on all beaches.
+Naked sun bathing and swimming are common on many of the beaches.

 Much of the interior, with its large plains, lavascapes and volcanic mountains, consists of protected areas, although there are organised tours and vehicular access across them.